combust/mleap-docs/scikit-learn/index.md

 MLeap provides serialization functionality to Scikit Pipelines, Feature Unions and Transformers to Bundle.Ml in such a way that we maintain parity between Scikit and Spark transformers' functionality.
 There are two main use-cases for MLeap-Scikit:
 1. Serialize Scikit Pipelines and execute using MLeap Runtime
-2. Serialize Scikit Pipelines and deseriazialize with Spark
+2. Serialize Scikit Pipelines and deserialize with Spark

 As mentioned earlier, MLeap Runtime is a scala-only library today and we plan to add Python bindings in the future.
 However, it is enough to be able to execute pipelines and models without the dependency on Scikit, and Numpy.